-The diagnosis of advanced heart failure is generally based on the following symptoms, signs, and haemodynamic assessments in patients with NYHA functional class III–IV (Metra et al., 2007):
+The diagnosis of advanced heart failure is generally based on the following symptoms, signs and haemodynamic assessments in patients with New York Heart Association (NYHA) functional class III–IV (Metra et al., 2007):

 The presence of these findings despite attempts to optimise treatment for heart failure, including diuretic, renin–angiotensin–aldosterone blocker, beta-blocker (unless not tolerated) and cardiac resynchronisation therapy (where indicated), demonstrate advanced heart failure.
 A summary of the NYHA classification is shown below.

 I – No limitation of physical activity.
 Ordinary physical activity does not cause undue fatigue, palpitation or dyspnoea

 II – Slight limitation of physical activity.
 Comfortable at rest.
 Ordinary physical activity results in fatigue, palpitation, dyspnoea

 III – Marked limitation of physical activity.
 Comfortable at rest.
 Less than ordinary activity causes fatigue, palpitation, or dyspnoea